wusai2333/trib/doc/lab1.md

 ```

 This creates a zero-filled `client` and assigns it to an anonymous
 object of `trig.Storage` interface.
-It only compiles when `client`
+Your code hence only compiles when
-satisfies the interface.
+`client` satisfies the interface.
+(Since this zero-filled variable is
+anonymous and nobody can access it, it will be removed as dead code by
+the compiler optimizer and hence has no negative effect to the
+run-time execution.)

 Now add a field into `client` called `addr`, which will save the
 server address.
 Now `client` looks like this: